fcboucher/BBMV/Tutorial-BBMV.md

 ## Markov Chain Monte Carlo estimation
 We can also estimate parameters of the full model using an MCMC chain with the Metropolis Hastings algorithm and a simple Gibbs sampler.
 This is done through the *MH_MCMC_V_ax4bx2cx_root_bounds* function.
 For explanations on each parameter the function takes as input I refer you to the [manual of the **BBMV** package](https://github.com/fcboucher/BBMV/blob/master/BBMV-manual.pdf), which can be found in the Github directory.

 Here we will run a quick example with only 20,000 generations and default parameters for the priors and proposal functions.
-In verbose main, we get the state of the chain printed to the screen every at every sampled generation.
+In verbose mode, we get the state of the chain printed to the screen every at every sampled generation.
 If you allow plots, you will also see the trace of the chain:

 ```r
 MCMC= MH_MCMC_V_ax4bx2cx_root_bounds(tree,trait=TRAIT,Nsteps=20000,record_every=100,plot_every=500,Npts_int=20,pars_init=c(-8,0,0,0,5,min(TRAIT),max(TRAIT)),prob_update=c(0.05,0.3,0.3,0.15,0.15,0.05,0.05),verbose=TRUE,plot=TRUE,save_to='~/Desktop/testMCMC1.Rdata',save_every=1000,type_priors=c(rep('Normal',4),rep('Uniform',3)),shape_priors=list(c(0,2),c(0,2),c(0,2),c(0,2),NA,30,30),proposal_type='Uniform',proposal_sensitivity=c(1,0.5,0.5,0.5,1,1,1),prior.only=F)